 In fast track claims it is quite common to have an expert’s report, but often the contents of the report aren’t in dispute, and you won’t need the expert at court to give evidence.
 If an expert has to attend court it will add hugely to the cost.
 It may also delay the trial of your case as their availability is often limited.

 When do I need expert evidence?

-You may need to get expert evidence to prove some of the points in your case.
+However, there are cases where you may need to get expert evidence to prove some of the points in your case.
 For example, if your case is about personal injury, you will need a medical report from an appropriate medical expert.
-It is usually best if they have not been involved in your case in any way so you would normally instruct someone who is not involved in treating you.
+Because experts must be impartial, it is usually best if they have not been involved in your case in any way so you would normally instruct someone who is not involved in treating you.

 How to get expert evidence about your case